Ekumen-OS/ros2_testing_workshop_roscon_es_25/docker/README.md

 # Docker Instructions

-This container provides a reproducible environment for the "ROS 2 Testing: A Practical Survival Guide" workshop, based on the `osrf/ros:jazzy-desktop-full` image.
+This container provides a reproducible environment for the "ROS 2 Testing: A Practical Survival Guide" workshop, based on the `ros:jazzy-ros-core` image.

 It includes development tools, linters, Google Test/Mock, and all the necessary utilities to follow the exercises (using rosdep to install all the dependencies).